-At St Joseph's all pupils from Years 3-6 are taught French in line with the new primary curriculum.
-French is taught by Mrs Hill for up to one hour per week.
+At St Joseph's, all pupils from Years 3-6 are taught a modern foreign language in line with the new primary curriculum.

-Studying an MFL aims to foster a pupil's curiosity and deepens their understanding of the world.
+Studying a language aims to foster a pupil's curiosity and deepens their understanding of the world.
 It helps them appreciate the many languages spoken by the pupils at St Joseph's and helps to celebrate the different cultures and diversities that make up our school family.

 It also provides a solid foundation for learning further languages in the future.